WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

 REMEMBER…

-Giant papillary conjunctivitis is treatable and there are many options to explore before “giving up” on your contact lenses.
-Working together, we can explore alternatives for care and develop a plan for continues clear and comfortable vision.
+Giant papillary conjunctivitis is treatable, and there are many options to explore before giving up on contact lenses.
+Working together, we can explore alternatives for care and develop a plan for continuous clear and comfortable vision.